Mojokerto

-Mojokerto (ꦩꦗꦏꦼꦂꦠ (Måjåkěrtå)) is a city in East Java Province, Indonesia.
-It is located 40 km southwest of Surabaya, and constitutes one of the component units of the Surabaya metropolitan area (known as Gerbangkertosusila) which comprises Gresik Regency, Bangkalan Regency, Mojokerto Regency, Mojokerto City, Surabaya City, Sidoarjo Regency, and Lamongan Regency.
-The city had a population of 120,196 at the 2010 census and 132,434 at the 2020 Census; the official estimate as at mid 2021 was 133,272.
+Mojokerto (ꦩꦗꦏꦼꦂꦠ (Måjåkěrtå)) is a city in East Java Province of Indonesia.
+It is located 40 km southwest of Surabaya, the provincial capital, and constitutes one of the component units of the Surabaya metropolitan area (known as Gerbangkertosusila) which comprises Gresik Regency, Bangkalan Regency, Mojokerto Regency, Mojokerto City, Surabaya City, Sidoarjo Regency, and Lamongan Regency.
+The city covers an area of 20.21 km2, and had a population of 120,196 at the 2010 census and 132,434 at the 2020 Census; the official estimate as at mid 2024 was 142,272 (comprising 70,647 males and 71,625 females).

 Administrative districts

-The city of Mojokerto is administratively divided into three districts (kecamatan), tabulated below with areas and their population at the 2010 and 2020 Censuses, together with the official estimates as at mid 2021.
+The city of Mojokerto is administratively divided into three districts (kecamatan), tabulated below with their areas and their populations at 2010 and 2020 Censuses, together with the official estimates as at mid 2024.
+The table also includes the numbers of administrative villages (urban kelurahan) in each district, with their names and postcodes;

 Note: (a) Kranggan District created since 2010 from parts of the other two districts; its population in 2010 is included with that of the districts from which it was formed.

-They districts are divided into 12 urban "villages", listed below with their 2010 populations:
+The 2022 populations of the 18 urban "villages" (kelurahan) are listed below: